 If the Public Safety Department confirms (with the assistance of key campus administrators, local first responders, public health officials, and/or the National Weather Service) that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the GWC community.
 The Critical Incident Team includes the President, Vice Presidents, Director of Public Safety, Director of Maintenance and Operations and key support staff.
-If an emergency notification is needed it will be drafted and approved by the team or can be drafted and sent out by the Vice President of Administrative Services and/ the Director of Public Safety.
-An Emergency Notification can be drafted and sent out by the Chief of Police / Director of Public Safety.
+If an emergency notification is needed it will be drafted and approved by the team or can be drafted and sent out by the Vice President of Administrative Services and/ the Director of Public Safety will use some or all of the systems described below to communicate the threat to the GWC Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.